 Siamese cats have been popularized in tons of different movies and television shows, from Disney’s “Lady and the Tramp” to smash television hit “Charmed”.
 They are known for being chatterboxes whose big personalities dominate any room that they stroll into!
 Siamese cats come from Thailand originally but can now be found all over the world.

-Bengals are one of those domestic cats that look like a little version of their wild cousins.
-The Bengal’s coat is leopard pattern, and these mischievous kitties have a lot in common with their big cat relatives!
+Bengals are one of those domestic cats that look like a shorter version of their wild cousins.
+The Bengal’s coat is leopard pattern, and these naughty kitties have a lot in common with their big cat relatives!
 They tend to be super athletes and will always let their owners know who is boss.

 Don’t let the fluffy coat fool you!
 These Siberian cats come from the deep forest and tend to be extremely friendly with both people and other animals.
 They are adorable and low-maintenance, and will not shed their long coats.
 They do require a lot of regular brushing, however, so some grooming is required to keep your Siberian feeling and looking their best.